joshukraine/dotfiles/README.md

 Since I use vim in the terminal, I need corresponding iTerm2 profiles for every vim colorscheme.
 These are stored in `itermcolors/` but of course must be added manually to the iTerm profile.

-#### 4. Tmux Status Bar
+#### 4. Tmux Custom Overrides

 The last tweak is for Tmux.
-I like to set a specific hex color code for the status bar background depending on which colorscheme I'm using.
-Each machine profile now has its own `tmux.conf.status-bar` file.
+I like to set custom hex color codes for the status bar depending on which colorscheme I'm using.
+Each machine profile now has its own `tmux.conf.custom` file.
 In particular, it can be nice to adjust the background of the status bar to better match the current colorscheme.

+The main `tmux.conf` file contains all the settings that Tmux needs.
+However, any setting that is re-declared in `machines/$HOST_NAME/tmux.conf.custom` will override the defaults.

 ```
+# machines/joshuas-imac/tmux.conf.custom

+# pane colors
+set -g pane-border-style bg=default,fg="#665c54"

-# machines/joshuas-imac/tmux.conf.status-bar
+# Status bar settings
+set -g status-left "#[fg=$BRIGHT_GREEN][#S] #[fg=$RED]w#I #[fg=$BLUE]p#P"

+# Status bar background color.
-set -g status-style bg=#112630 # For Night Owl colorscheme
+set -g status-style bg="#3c3836" # For Gruvbox colorscheme
 # set -g status-style bg=#2c3b41 # For Material colorscheme
-# set -g status-style bg=black # For Solarized colorscheme
+# set -g status-style bg=#112630 # For Night Owl colorscheme
+[...]
 ```

 ### Useful Colorscheme Links